Monday, March 9, 2026

 *This portrait of Eleanor Roosevelt was featured in the popular Netfix series "The Diplomat."

-I will start this exciting project with the late Ruth Bader Ginsburg, "R.B.G" Associate Justice of the U.S. Supreme Court, a fierce and dedicated advocate for the advancement of gender equality and women's rights.
+Ruth Bader Ginsburg, "R.B.G" Associate Justice of the U.S. Supreme Court, a fierce and dedicated advocate for the advancement of gender equality and women's rights.

 Ruth Bader Ginsburg has shaped the course of our nations' history through her convictions and voice for dissent.
 In 1993 she was the second woman appointed to the U.S. Supreme Court.

-Ruth Bader Ginsburg oil on linen 20 x 16
+Frances Perkins, oil on canvas, 20 x 16

-Delores Huerta, oil on linen 14 x 18
+Dolores Huerta, oil on linen, 18 x 14

 Dolores Huerta, Civil Rights Leader